Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Experiments

 \subsection{Marker Motion Field Simulation}

-We evaluate the simulation results with two references: 1) the dense displacement map generated by the FEM simulation, and 2) the sparse displacement map collected from a real sonsor.
+We evaluate the simulation results with two references: 1) the dense displacement map generated by the FEM simulation, and 2) the sparse displacement map collected from a real sensor.
 The contact cases are with objects in Fig.~\ref{fig:dataset} under combinations of different normal loads and shear loads.
 The load displacement varies from 0.3 mm to 0.8 mm.

-\textbf{Comparison between ANSYS simulation and our simulation} As illustrated in the four sets of comparison from Fig.~\ref{fig:dense}, the dense mesh vertices displacements on X, Y, Z are simulated from both the FEM (Fig.~\ref{fig:dense} (b) left) and our methods (Fig.~\ref{fig:dense} (b) right).
+\textbf{Comparison with FEM simulation} As illustrated in the four sets of comparison from Fig.~\ref{fig:dense}, the dense mesh vertices displacements on X, Y, Z are simulated from both the FEM (Fig.~\ref{fig:dense} (b) left) and our methods (Fig.~\ref{fig:dense} (b) right).
 The color red means negative displacement value and blue means positive values.
 The average interpolated pixel-wised L1 errors over the gelpad surface on dataset are $3.58\times 10^{-3}$ mm for X-axis, $3.32\times 10^{-3}$ mm for Y-axis, $5.43\times 10^{-3}$ mm for Z-axis, and $5.40\times 10^{-3}$ mm for XY (gelpad surface).

-\textbf{Comparison among real data, FEM simulation and our simulation} We also compare the nodal displacements amount the real data, FEM simulation, and our simulation.
+\textbf{Comparison with both real data and FEM simulation} Examples of results are shown in Fig.~\ref{fig:all_markers_1}.
 The mean of marker motion's magnitude L1 errors on dataset is $1.00\times 10^{-2}$ mm between real \& FEM, $1.02\times 10^{-2}$ mm between real \& ours, and $3.96\times 10^{-3}$ mm between FEM \& ours.
 We weight the marker motion's angular errors based on the its magnitude because smaller marker motion is easier being affected by the system noise.
 The weighted mean of marker motion's angular L1 errors is $12.94^{\circ}$ between real \& FEM, $14.57^{\circ}$ between real \& ours, and $4.89^{\circ}$ between FEM \& ours.
 From the experimental results, the FEM model and our model match well, but there is still a gap from the simulation to the real gelpad soft body model.
 Three reasons observed from the experiments causing the errors are: 1) The gelpad is hand-manufactured and it is not perfectly matched with the FEM model in ANSYS.
 2) The marker motions tracked from the real sensor's data have the noise in marker extraction and tracking.
-3) When shear loads present, our model cannot model the partial slip but it is very common for the real contact cases.
+3) When shear loads are present, our model cannot model the partial slip but it is very common for the real contact cases.